Joxit/docker-registry-ui/Developing.md

 Run the following command
 ```
-docker run -d -p 5000:5000 -e \
+docker run -d -p 5000:5000 \
-REGISTRY_HTTP_HEADERS_Access-Control-Allow-Origin="[http://localhost:8000]" \
+-e REGISTRY_HTTP_HEADERS_Access-Control-Allow-Origin="[http://localhost:8000]" \
 -e REGISTRY_HTTP_HEADERS_Access-Control-Allow-Credentials="[true]" \
 -e REGISTRY_HTTP_HEADERS_Access-Control-Allow-Methods="[HEAD,GET,OPTIONS,DELETE]" \
 -e REGISTRY_HTTP_HEADERS_Access-Control-Expose-Headers="[Docker-Content-Digest]" \
--- restart=always --name registry-srv registry:2
+--restart=always --name registry-srv registry:2
 ```
 It will run the local docker registry in port 5000.

 Commands for pushing the images to local registry.
-This just an example of busybox image.
+This is just an example of busybox image.
 Like wise you can choose the images you want for testing.
 ```
 docker pull busybox
 docker tag busybox localhost:5000/busybox